Diversity and Inclusion Business Partner

 What kind of events and initiatives does Schroders have?

-We are hosting our inaugural Inclusion Week in October 2016 in London to launch our Diversity and Inclusion Strategy.
-A number of events and activities are taking place, some of which will available to our colleagues globally and our clients.
+We held our first Inclusion week in October 2016 in London, where we launched our Diversity and Inclusion strategy.
+A number of events and activities took place, some of which were available to our colleagues globally and our clients.

 What’s your aim for Schroders?